sonelu/poppy-seed/hardware/electronics/hotswap.md

 The alternative is to use a diode with a forward voltage as lower as possible.
 This is what the Schottky diodes are for: their forward voltage is in the range 0.35V, some even lower.
 That means lower power consumption (and heat) as well as less loss of potential from the battery.

 The most elegant solution though is to use the Texas Instruments' [SM74611KTTR](http://uk.farnell.com/texas-instruments/sm74611kttr/hot-swap-controller-30v-to-263/dp/2492333) hot swap controller that is designed for the current flow in photovoltaic pannels.
 This is an actually complex device that includes a high power MOSFET (that ensures a low forward voltage) and a sophisticated charge pump and controller that ensures a very low power consumption and very high efficiency.
-The forward voltage these "smart bypass diodes" provide is typically 28mV!
+The forward voltage these "smart bypass diodes" is typically 28mV!

-The board for the Poppy Seed hot-swap is build with such a smart diode and it includes in addtion to this:
+The board for the Poppy Seed hot-swap is build with such a smart diode and it includes in addtion:

 * 2 [MOLEX connectors 52253 Micro-Latch](http://uk.farnell.com/molex/53253-0370/header-2-0mm-3way/dp/1756921)
 * One 2 pin standard 2.54 pin header